 The Mission of Tufts University School of Medicine is to educate a diverse body of students and advance medical knowledge in a dynamic and collaborative environment.
 We seek to foster the development of dedicated clinicians, scientists, public health professionals, and educators who will have a sustained positive impact on the health of individuals, communities, and the world.

 Dr O'Neil is an Associate Professor of Emergency Medicine at Tufts and regularly teaches Tufts students in the Emergency Department at St Elizabeth's Medical Center, a Tufts Teaching Hospital.
-While only a few Tufts medical students have participated in the Omni Med program in Uganda to date, we have planned to have Tufts students in the program on a regular basis starting in 2018.
+While only a few Tufts medical students have participated in the Omni Med program in Uganda to date, we remain open to interested Tufts students.

 The George Washington University School of Medicine and Health Sciences is dedicated to improving the health of our local, national, and global communities by educating a diverse workforce of tomorrow’s leaders in medicine, science, and health sciences; healing through innovative and compassionate care; advancing biomedical, translational, and health services delivery research with an emphasis on multidisciplinary collaboration; and promoting a culture of excellence through inclusion, service, and advocacy.
 As a globally recognized academic medical center, GW embraces the challenge of eliminating health disparities and transforming health care to enrich and improve the lives of those we serve.